Home / Restoration / Expert Regional Technical Group

 Meet the Expert Regional Technical Group

-The Expert Regional Technical Group (ERTG) is a group of regional experts in restoration ecology, fish biology, geomorphology, wetlands ecology, and more that use the best available science to provide technical input on potential restoration actions in the Columbia River Estuary floodplain.
-The ERTG independently assesses potential benefits of proposed restoration projects for juvenile salmon, synthesizes new data and information to establish technical guidance, and helps identify and clarify technical uncertainties.
-This advisory group provides independent expert guidance to inform program strategy and project planning, design, and prioritization.
+The Expert Regional Technical Group (ERTG) is a team of regional experts in restoration ecology, fish biology, geomorphology, wetland ecology, and more that use the best available science and first-hand experience to provide technical input on potential restoration actions in the Columbia River Estuary floodplain.
+The ERTG independently assesses potential benefits of proposed tidal wetland restoration projects for juvenile salmon, synthesizes new data and information to establish technical guidance, and helps identify and clarify technical uncertainties.
+This advisory group provides independent expert guidance to inform program strategy and project planning, and the design of project sites to effectively restore marshes and forested wetlands.

-At the direction of CEERP managers, proposed CEERP restoration projects are evaluated by the ERTG.
-The group also conducts periodic revisits to evaluate restoration site development after construction.
-The potential benefits to juvenile salmon attributed to each project are based on its anticipated contributions to rearing/nursery functions and habitat capacity.
-The ERTG also evaluates a project’s importance at the landscape scale.
-Soon, the ERTG plans to develop evaluation criteria addressing long-term resilience—check out the recent ERTG work product on Climate Resiliency in the Columbia Estuary Ecosystem Restoration Program.
+At the direction of CEERP managers, proposed CEERP restoration projects are evaluated by the ERTG to assist in prioritization.
+The group also conducts periodic revisits to evaluate restoration site development following construction.
+The potential benefits for juvenile salmon attributed to each proposed project are based on its anticipated contributions to rearing/nursery functions and habitat quality.
+The ERTG also evaluates a project’s potential importance at the landscape scale.
+Soon, the ERTG plans to develop pre-project evaluation criteria addressing long-term resilience — check out the recent ERTG work product on Climate Resiliency in the Columbia Estuary Ecosystem Restoration Program.

 The ERTG provides technical assessments and feedback on proposed restoration projects, helping ensure that programmatic expenditures are scientifically sound and effective.